Dell EMC and WWT Talk Flash Storage

 When migrating to flash storage, a typical migration is pretty easy because there’s a lot of third party tools to help with this process, according to Eilat.
 He points out that after the migration, storage administrators will say yes to DBAs all the time.

 “There becomes less concerns about cost, availability and consolidation when all the database users can use the same storage array at the same time — it makes a big difference,” says Eilat.

 In part three of the interview, Eilat discusses the data services XtremIO brings to the table.
 These include the ability to run data services inline, writing data without deduplication, and how the elimination of garbage collection ensures consistent and predictable performance of a database.

 Data centers have come a long way from spinning disks, and flash storage is becoming the default answer for modernizing the data center.
 With the cost leveling out and opportunities to integrate cloud services, now is the time to implement the best storage architecture possible and pull user resources together.

-Visit https://www.emc.com/en-us/storage/xtremio/benefits.htm to learn more about Dell EMC’s XtremIO or visit our ATC page to read more about our technology testing capabilities.
+Visit Dell EMC's website to learn more about Dell EMC’s XtremIO.
+Or visit our ATC Lab Services page to learn more about our technology testing capabilities.